pyfdtic/pyfdtic.github.io/documents/opentelemetry/opentelemetry.md

     - `block_profile_fraction: 0`: 阻塞, Fraction of blocking events that are profiled.
 A value `<= 0` disables profiling.
     - `mutex_profile_fraction: 0`: 互斥锁, Fraction of mutex contention events that are profiled.
 A value `<= 0` disables profiling.
     - `save_to_file: /path/to/file`: 保存 CPU profile 到文件.
   - `zpages`: Enables an extension that serves zPages, an HTTP endpoint that provides live data for debugging different components that were properly instrumented for such.
-All core exporters and receivers provide some zPages instrumentation.
+All core exporters and receivers provide some zPages instrumentation. [zPages in OpenTelemetry](https://medium.com/opentelemetry/zpages-in-opentelemetry-2b080a81eb47)
     - `endpoint: localhost:55679`: